OguntadeA/CinaMatch/docs/ABTEST.md

 ## Rationale:
 Introducing the Watchlist early in the user journey may drive higher adoption rates, helping users engage with Cinamatch's core features.
 If the test shows a significant increase in Watchlist usage and retention, the onboarding prompt could be implemented permanently.

+# A/B Test 4: Dedicated Search Page vs. Homepage Search Bar for Movie Discovery

+**US4 - Golden Path**

+## Metrics:
+- **Happiness:** User satisfaction ratings (via surveys or feedback).
+- **Engagement:** Number of searches performed per session.
+- **Adoption:** Percentage of users who use the search feature.
+- **Retention:** Return rate of users who used the search function.
+- **Task Success:** Time taken to find and select a movie.

+## Hypothesis:
+A dedicated search page for movies will improve search engagement and discovery by providing a focused experience, leading to more searches and higher user satisfaction compared to having a search bar on the homepage.

+## Problem:
+Currently, users search for movies using a search bar on the homepage, which may not be as prominent or intuitive.
+If users struggle to locate or effectively use the search bar, they may abandon their search, reducing engagement and retention.
+By testing a dedicated search page, we aim to determine whether a more structured and immersive search experience leads to higher interaction rates and better movie discovery.

+## Experiment Setup:
+### Experiment Audience:
+- Target Audience: 50% of users will be randomly assigned to the control (homepage search bar) and the other 50% to the variant (dedicated search page).

+### Firebase Setup:
+- Use **Firebase A/B Testing** to randomly assign users.
+- 50% of users will be randomly assigned to the control (homepage search bar) and the other 50% to the variant (dedicated search page).

+### Tracking:
+- Search engagement (number of searches per user session).
+- Click-through rate (CTR) on search results.
+- Time spent on search interactions.
+- Bounce rate from search results page.
+- Conversion rate (how many users select a movie to watch).

+### Variation A (Existing Setup):
+Users search for movies using a search bar located on the homepage.
+Minimal search suggestions or filters.